Greenhill power station: Rhodes Bank plant 1898

 The original plant at Rhodes Bank power station comprised Willans engines and Charlesworth Hall and Siemens dynamos.
 To maintain supplies at times of peak demand Crompton-Howell and EPS accumulators were provided.
 Electricity supplies commenced on 20 March 1894.
 In 1898 the generating capacity was 657 kW and the maximum load was 413 kW.
 By 1898 9,330 yd of electricity mains had been laid.
+In 1909 440kW of plant was moved to Greenhill and the station was closed down.

 Greenhill plant 1923

+This station was opened in 1902 initially with a capacity of 3,700 kW.

 In 1923 the generating plant at Greenhill power station comprised: